zbig-karp/big-tent/README.md

 The data come from 8 experimental sessions, with 10 participants per session.
 The sessions were divided into 20 “exchange opportunities.”
-At each opportunity, participants could share the resources they had been endowed with the remaining 9 participants.
+At each opportunity, participants could share the resources they had been endowed with with the remaining 9 participants.
 Sharing one’s resources with an other means establishing an “exchange relation” with them.
 Thus, there is a total of 8 × 20 × 10 × 9 = 14,400 unique observations in the data, each observation being an instance of participant *i* sharing their resources with participant *j* at round *t* of session *k*.
 The